diogo-cruz/multi_turn_simpler/README.md

 ## Reproducing Paper Figures

 Below are instructions for reproducing each figure from the paper.
-All scripts assume you have the required data files (either raw JSONL files or the preprocessed CSV).
+Most scripts can work in two modes: using our provided CSV files (recommended for reproducing paper figures) or processing your own raw JSONL data from experiments (keep local for safety).

 ### Figure 2: Single-Turn vs Multi-Turn Attack Success Rates